Denis Villeneuve (born October 3, 1967 in Bécancour) is a Canadian director and screenwriter from Quebec.

 Tropes from his works

 - Associated Composer: He worked with Jóhann Jóhannsson on Prisoners, Sicario and Arrival.
 Jóhannsson was also working on Blade Runner 2049 before being replaced by Hans Zimmer and Benjamin Wallfisch.
 Jóhannsson sadly passed away in February 2018.
+Zimmer, who went on to score Dune, appears set to take over this role for Villeneuve.

-- Central Theme: A person's individual sanity.
+- A person's individual sanity.

 - Violence is destructive and dehumanizing